marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "var keyword"}}

 The first, `var` (short for "variable"), is the way bindings were declared in pre-2015 JavaScript.
 I'll get back to the precise way it differs from `let` in the [next chapter](functions).
-For now, remember that it mostly does the same thing, but we'll rarely use it in this book because it has some confusing properties.
+For now, remember that it mostly does the same thing, but we'll rarely use it in this book because it behaves oddly in some situations.

 {{index "const keyword", naming}}

 The word `const` stands for _((constant))_.
 It defines a constant binding, which points at the same value for as long as it lives.
-This is useful for bindings that give a name to a value so that you can easily refer to it later.
+This is useful for bindings that just give a name to a value so that you can easily refer to it later.

 ## Binding names